 Source: Virginia Department of Wildlife Resources, Snakehead Fish in Virginia

-Native species are those that "belong" here.
-In normal use, that means the species were in Virginia before the arrival of the Europeans.
-Sailors from various nations visited the coastline of Virginia in the 1500's, and the Spanish landed a party in 1570, but the settlement of Jamestown in 1607 is often considered the reference point for "native" and "non-native" species.
+Sailors from various nations visited the coastline of Virginia in the 1500's and the Spanish started a settlement in 1570, but the construction of a fort at Jamestown in 1607 is often considered the reference point for defining "native" and "non-native" species.

 stiltgrass (Microstegium vimineum) spread to 92 of Virginia's 95 counties in just 40 years